nevalang/website/content/_index.md

 title: Home
 ---

+Welcome to Nevalang, a programming language designed to transform the way you think about software development.
+Crafted for both efficiency and ease of use, Nevalang offers a refreshing and intuitive paradigm that focuses on the flow of data rather than on traditional control flow, making it a powerful tool for modern programming challenges.

 {{< tabs >}}
 {{% tab name="Hello world" %}}

 ```neva
 component Main(enter any) (exit any) {
 	nodes { printer Printer<string> }